 In some cases, rather than restricting violent settlers, Israeli security forces impose restrictions on the Palestinians.
 In April 2011, for example, settlers threw stones at Palestinian vehicles on Route 60 after Palestinian policemen killed Ben Yosef Livnat at Joseph’s Tomb, in Nablus.
 In response, the military forbade Palestinians from traveling on the section of the road between the Huwara intersection and Jit.

-As the occupying power in the West Bank, Israel is obligated to maintain public order and protect the safety of Palestinian residents.
-In a ruling regarding the security forces' duty to enable the olive harvest to be carried out undisturbed, the Supreme Court ruled that "protecting the security and property of the local residents is one of the most basic obligations placed upon the military commander in the field."
+As the occupying power in the West Bank, Israel is obligated to maintain public order and ensure the safety of the Palestinians in the West Bank, who are classified a protected population in international law .
+In a ruling regarding the ability of the security forces to enable the olive harvest to be carried out undisturbed, the Supreme Court ruled that "protecting the security and property of the local residents is one of the most basic obligations placed upon the military commander in the field."
 The judges added that the defense establishment must "give clear, unequivocal instructions to the forces that are deployed in the field" and must also "allocate forces to protect the property of the Palestinian residents" (HCJ 9593/04 Murar et al. v.
 IDF Commander for Judea and Samaria et al.).